 In this area you can also find the big air-conditioned circus tent which acts as the headquarters of Avignon's Off Festival.
 Here you can buy tickets, get a copy of the programme, attend debates, listen to live music in the early evening and, most importantly, hang out in the festival bar.

 The main Festival d'Avignon is based at the Cloître Saint-Louis, a 17th century monastery converted into a hotel (pictured left).
 Cloître Saint Louis, 20 rue du Portail Boquier, 84000 Avignon.
 Website for the Festival d'Avignon

 By showing your theatre ticket at the monuments and museums in Avignon and Villeneuve lès Avignon, you can benefit from the special "Avignon Passion Pass" price which offers reduced admission.
 Information at the Tourist Office.

 Click here for our full guide to the best places to eat in Avignon, from Michelin-starred gastronomic restaurants to great-value informal brasseries.

-It is worth considering staying just outside the walled city, on the large Piot and Barthelasse Islands in the middle of the Rhône river or in nearby Villeneuve lès Avignon.
+It is worth considering staying just outside the walled city, on the very large Barthelasse Island in the middle of the Rhône river or in nearby Villeneuve lès Avignon.
 Click here for more suggestions for where to stay in Avignon.

 And if you are unwise enough to arrive without a reservation, the Tourist Office maintains a daily list of available vacancies for you to try your chances on the spot.